Summary

 It returns a tuple (data, θSol, outliers) where

-• outliers: the outliers of this data set.
+data: (npx3) array, where each row containsxandmodel(x, θSol).
+The same array given as argumentθSol:n-dimensional vector with the exact solution.outliers: the outliers of this data set.
 The same vector given as argument.

-generate_clustered_noisy_data(model::Function, n::Int, np::Int,
+RAFF.generate_clustered_noisy_data — Function.generate_clustered_noisy_data(model::Function, n::Int, np::Int,

 p::Int, x_interval::Tuple{Float64,Float64},